Education and Workforce Development

 Guiding Principle: Educated, trained, qualified workers contribute in great measure the economic strength of the Commonwealth.
 Employees able to meet the challenges and opportunities of doing business in this century and to fuel growth are critical.
 As a result, the Chamber Supports:

-- Initiatives encouraging collaboration between the business and education communities.
+- Initiatives encouraging collaboration between the business and education communities for apprenticeships, internships, and experiential learning opportunities.

-- Development of a regional Career and Technical Education School.
+- Increased collaboration between school systems and higher education on CTE programs and development of a regional Career and Technical Education School.

 - Identify and support the talent pipeline needed to enhance our regional clusters: manufacturing, life sciences and health care, food and beverage processing, and emerging technologies and IT